julianfbeck/parqet-prometheus-exporter/README.md

 # parqet-prometheus-exporter
-export basic parqet values for prometheus
+export basic parqet values for prometheus using puppeteer